-The “Baywatch” beauty, who gained worldwide celebrity playing C. J. Parker on the popular '90s lifeguard drama, is originally from the Great White North.
-In fact, she was discovered at a British Columbia Lions football game when she was recruited by Labatt’s beer to be a spokesmodel after her picture was displayed on the stadium screen and fans cheered, prompting officials to bring her onto the field.
+The "Baywatch" beauty, who gained worldwide celebrity playing Casey Jean "C.J."
+Parker on the popular '90s lifeguard drama, is originally from the Great White North.
+In fact, she was discovered at a British Columbia Lions football game when she was recruited by Labatt's Beer to be a spokesmodel after she displayed on the stadium screen wearing one of the brand's T-shirts, which drew cheers from fans who prompted officials to bring her onto the field.

-Born in Brampton, Ontario, Michael Cera first began his climb to fame when he played George Michael Bluth in the hit TV show “Arrested Development.”
-He starred in the Judd Apatow film “Superbad” in 2007, taking his celebrity to a new level.
-In 2014, he released a music album on Bandcamp with a quirky tongue-in-cheek bio reading: “Michael Cera was born in Canada in 1988 at the tender age of zero.”
+Born in Brampton, Ontario, Michael Cera first began his ascent to stardom as George Michael Bluth on the hit TV show "Arrested Development."
+He later starred in the Judd Apatow film "Superbad" in 2007, which boosted his celebrity.
+He released a music album on Bandcamp in 2014 with a quirky tongue-in-cheek bio that read, "Michael Cera was born in Canada in 1988 at the tender age of zero."

-Did you know that Captain Kirk is actually Canadian?
-Beloved sci-fi icon William Shatner, who played the leader of the USS Enterprise on the original NBC “Star Trek” series, is from Montreal, Quebec.
-His first role was in the 1951 Canadian film “Butler's Night Off,” and he has a star on both Hollywood Boulevard and Canada's Walk of Fame.
+Did you know Captain Kirk is actually Canadian?
+Beloved sci-fi icon William Shatner, who played the leader of the USS Enterprise on the original NBC "Star Trek" series, is from Montreal.
+His first role was in the 1951 Canadian film "Butler's Night Off."
+He also has a star on both Hollywood Boulevard and Canada's Walk of Fame.

-Perhaps best known for his role as Dr. Charles Eastman in the HBO miniseries “Bury My Heart at Wounded Knee,” for which he was nominated for a Golden Globe, Ojibwe actor Adam Beach hails originally from Ashern, Manitoba.
-The Saulteaux First Nations tribal member grew up with his family on the Lake Manitoba/Dog Creek First Nation Reserve before becoming a film and TV celebrity.
+Perhaps best known for his role as Dr. Charles Eastman in the HBO miniseries "Bury My Heart at Wounded Knee," for which he received a Golden Globe nomination, Ojibwe actor Adam Beach hails originally from Ashern, Manitoba.
+The Saulteaux First Nations tribal member grew up with his family on the Lake Manitoba First Nation reserve before becoming a film and TV celebrity.
 To date, he has more than 50 movie credits under his belt.

-Drake (born Aubrey Drake Graham), is a Toronto native who starred in the Canadian television drama “Degrassi: The Next Generation” before becoming a famous rapper and musician.
-In fact, when he says, “Iink up at the valet at the Hazy” on his 2015 album “If You’re Reading This, It’s Too Late,” he’s referring to his hometown’s Hazelton Hotel in Yorkville.
+Born Aubrey Graham, Drake is a Toronto native who starred in the Canadian television drama "Degrassi: The Next Generation" before becoming a famous rapper.
+In fact, when he says "link up at the valet at the Hazy" on the song "Used To" from his 2015 album "If You're Reading This, It's Too Late," he's referring to his hometown's Hazelton Hotel in Yorkville.

-Nelly Furtado, who gained fame in 2000 for her album “Whoa, Nelly!,” which contained megahits like "Turn Off the Light” and "I'm Like a Bird,” is another musician from Canadian.
-In 2016, she opened the NBA All-Star game with a controversial rendition of the Canadian national anthem “O Canada,” in which she sang slowly alongside a Native American flutist.
+Nelly Furtado, who gained fame in 2000 for her album "Whoa, Nelly!"—containing megahits like "Turn Off the Light" and "I'm Like a Bird"—is another musician from Canada.
+In 2016, she opened the NBA All-Star game with a controversial rendition of the Canadian national anthem "O Canada," in which she sang slowly alongside a Native American flutist.

-Although her most famous novel “The Handmaid's Tale” takes place in New England and envisions a dystopian United States, Margaret Atwood herself is from Ottawa, Ontario.
-The first season of the Hulu version of her novel establishes Canada as a safe place for American refugees.
-Atwood has won numerous awards for her many books including the Man Booker Prize and the Arthur C. Clarke Award.
+Although her most famous novel "The Handmaid's Tale" takes place in New England and envisions a dystopian United States, Margaret Atwood herself is from Ottawa, Ontario.
+The first season of the Hulu series adaptation of her novel establishes Canada as a safe place for American refugees.
+Atwood has won numerous awards for many of her books, including the Man Booker Prize and the Arthur C. Clarke Award.

-NBA player Tristan Thompson is a power forward for the Cleveland Cavaliers; however, he’s perhaps equally famous for being the father of Khloe Kardashian’s daughter True.
-The Toronto native grew up in a suburb outside the Ontario capital where he played high school basketball, moving to New Jersey as a sophomore to attend Saint Benedict's Preparatory School to get more U.S. exposure.
+NBA player Tristan Thompson is a Canadian American power forward for the Cleveland Cavaliers; however, he's perhaps most famous for dating Khloe Kardashian, with whom he shares two children: True Thompson (born in 2018), and a baby boy, born via surrogate in 2022.
+The Toronto native grew up in a suburb outside the Ontario capital where he played high school basketball before moving to New Jersey as a sophomore to attend Saint Benedict's Preparatory School to get more exposure in the States.

 Kathryn Dawn Lang, aka k.d. lang, the '90s pop-folk singer and gay rights activist who won a Grammy for her 1992 hit "Constant Craving," was born in Edmonton, Alberta.
 "There's something romantic about being Canadian," Lang has said.
 "We're a relatively unpopulated, somewhat civilized and clean and resourceful country.
 I always push the fact that I'm Canadian."

-Like Joni Mitchell, the prolific song artist Leonard Cohen is another musician who’s so heavily linked to the American folk-rock scene it’s hard to believe he’s from Canada.
+Like Joni Mitchell, the prolific artist Leonard Cohen is another musician who's so heavily linked to the American folk-rock scene it's hard to believe he's from Canada.
 But Cohen was born in Westmount, Quebec.
-In 2003, he was made a Companion of the Order of Canada (he was appointed in 2002), an honor bestowed upon Canadian citizens who have contributed “outstanding achievement, dedication to the community and service to the nation.”
+In 2003, he was made a Companion of the Order of Canada (appointed in 2002), an honor bestowed upon Canadian citizens who have contributed "outstanding achievement, dedication to the community and service to the nation."

-Although he was born in Pretoria, South Africa, entrepreneur, billionaire, and founder of PayPal, Tesla, and Space-X Elon Musk moved to Canada to attend Queen's University in Ontario.
-Last year, the tech entrepreneur tweeted that he arrived in North America with “$2000, a backpack & a suitcase full of books.”
+Although he was born in Pretoria, South Africa, entrepreneur, billionaire, and Tesla and Space-X founder Elon Musk moved to Canada to attend Queen's University in Ontario.
+In 2018, the tech entrepreneur tweeted that he arrived in North America with "$2000, a backpack & a suitcase full of books."
 In addition to Canada and South Africa, Musk also holds citizenship in the U.S.

-Although famous for her Bollywood films, actor-dancer Nora Fatehi is actually from Quebec City, born to a Moroccan-Canadian family.
-She starred in the Indian reality television series “Bigg Boss 9” besides her film and TV credits.
-Fatehi told India Today that growing up she was bullied in her conservative school for dancing.
+Although famous for her Bollywood films, actor-dancer Nora Fatehi is actually from Quebec City, born to a Moroccan Canadian family.
+She starred in the Indian reality television series "Bigg Boss 9" in addition to her film and TV credits.
+Fatehi told India Today that growing up she was bullied at her conservative school for dancing.

-Jim Carrey has been making Americans laugh since the ’90s, but he doesn’t originally hail from the United States.
-The famous comedian and "Ace Ventura" star was born in a Toronto suburb called Newmarket in a region with blue-collar roots.
-At one time, he lived next door to a wheel factory, and in 2007, he told a Canadian newspaper that his life would have taken a different path had it not been for his acting career: "If my career in show business hadn't panned out I would probably be working today in Hamilton, Ontario, at the Dofasco steel mill."
+Jim Carrey has been making Americans laugh since the '90s, but he doesn't originally hail from the United States.
+The famous comedian and "Ace Ventura" star was born in a Toronto suburb called Newmarket, a region with blue-collar roots.
+At one time, he lived next door to a wheel factory and, in 2007, he told a Canadian newspaper his life would have taken a different path had it not been for his acting career: "If my career in show business hadn't panned out I would probably be working today in Hamilton, Ontario, at the Dofasco steel mill."

-Before landing the recurring role of Dr. Krista Gordon on "Mr. Robot," Canadian actor Gloria Reuben was perhaps most recognized for playing Jeanie Boulet on NBC’s drama series "ER."
-She started life in Toronto, the daughter of Jamaican-born immigrants, before launching her TV and film career in the United States, which included a role in Steven Spielberg's "Lincoln."
+Before landing the recurring role of Dr. Krista Gordon on "Mr. Robot," Canadian actor Gloria Reuben was perhaps most recognized for playing Jeanie Boulet on NBC's drama series "ER."
+The daughter of Jamaican-born immigrants, she started life in Toronto before launching her TV and film career in the United States, which included a role in Steven Spielberg's "Lincoln."

-Known for his quirky roles in independent films like "Juno" (for which he received an Academy Award nomination), many people don’t know that Elliot Page comes from Canada.
-He was born in Halifax, Nova Scotia and studied at the Vaughan Road Academy in Ontario.
-When asked about casting Page and another Canadians in the film, "Juno" director Jason Reitman explained: "Perhaps it's something about them being Canadian that gives them the voice to do Diablo's [Cody’s] dialogue...
-There's something unusual about their voices that lent itself perfectly to this movie.
+Known for his quirky roles in independent films like "Juno" (for which he received an Academy Award nomination), many people don't know Elliot Page hails from Canada.
+He was born in Halifax, Nova Scotia, and studied at the Vaughan Road Academy in Ontario.
+When asked about casting Page and other Canadians in the film, "Juno" director Jason Reitman explained: "Perhaps it's something about them being Canadian that gives them the voice to do Diablo's [Cody's] dialogue. … There's something unusual about their voices that lent itself perfectly to this movie.
 I can't help but attribute some of that to them being Canadian."

-Before starring as heartthrob Brandon Walsh in the ’90s teen drama "Beverly Hills, 90210," Jason Priestley grew up in North Vancouver, British Columbia, Canada.
-He became a U.S. citizen in 2007, and in 2016, he was inducted into Canada's Walk of Fame.
-He is giving a nod to his home country starring as a hockey player turned detective in "Private Eyes," a show produced by the Canadian Global Television Network.
+Before starring as heartthrob Brandon Walsh in the '90s teen drama "Beverly Hills, 90210," Jason Priestley grew up in North Vancouver.
+He became a U.S. citizen in 2007 and, in 2016, he was inducted into Canada's Walk of Fame.
+A homage to his home country, Priestley has also starred as a hockey player-turned-detective in "Private Eyes," a show produced by the Canadian Global Television Network.